mazsola739/json-tabifier/README.md

     - maxKeyLength - number
         - 0: no max key length set
         - other number: The maximum length of keys to align.
 Keys longer than this will not be aligned.
+    - excluded - array of string
+        - default: ['node_modules']
+        - if you want to exclude some json files, choose a substring that will match the fullPath to that file and it / those files will be not formatted.
+            - example: ['node_modules', 'result', 'dist']
+            if the string is part of the full path for a file they will get excluded, even if that's a folder's name or the file's name.

 ## Installation